Healthy Recipes Blog

 Instructions

-Adding the salad ingredients to a bowl.
+Adding cabbage to the bowl.

 In a small bowl or jar, mix the dressing ingredients.